 Three story addition to Muriel Humphrey Center and renovations completed; building opened with no mortgage.
 We open our first group home for residents leaving the Northern Virginia Training Center.

-We now serve 84 individuals in twelve group homes and thirteen supported living sites.
+We now serve nearly 100 individuals in 17 group homes and 11 supported living sites.

-Little Creek Mobile Crew continues to expand with additional work sites.
+Little Creek Mobile Crew – once the pandemic is over – will continue to expand with additional work sites.

-Family support (through workshops, respite care and Parents Night Out, information and referral and the Circle of Sup-port Conference) serves over 1,000 every year.
-This year marks the 20th anniversary of the Circle of Support Conference.
+Family support (through virtual workshops, information and referral, virtual support groups, and chair yoga) serves over 1,000 every year.
+Once the pandemic is over, we hope to continue the Circle of Support Conference.

 Spinaweb is one of the longest continuously operated business in Occoquan and now sells merchandise worldwide.